 The App Store is the most influential platform for mobile app reviews and scores.
 Therefore it’s imperative that your app displays positive feedback.
 Although you can’t dictate App Store scores you can get a good indication with pre-app store rating testing.
 There are providers out there that put together focus groups that match your target demographic.
 Who will ask them to conduct honest star-rating feedback.

 “Testing the UI & UX of a mobile app is an absolute must in order to ensure its success”, says a spokesperson from mobile testing specialists TestBirds.
 “Crowdtesting gives insights into the minds of the app’s user.
 Allowing developers to truly understand what their target group wants.
 While most testing takes place prior to launch, testing the UI & UX of an app should also continue after an app is live to remain competitive”.

 As well as receiving scoring feedback these groups can also make other helpful suggestions.
 Such as changing icons, colours and images where they feel appropriate.
 In the competitive app market where negative reviews mean lost business, nothing is more valuable than unbiased feedback.

 No matter whether you’re creating an app for your customers or employees, stakeholders or partners, the UI & UX app design requires much consideration.
 Although each mobile app will have its USP an intuitive design will keep users engaged.
 And ultimately contribute to your apps success.
 Is your aim to encourage purchase-making, keep employees engaged or have users read your content?
 Whatever the aim, think carefully about your goals and how they can be achieved in your apps design.

-NEW ARTICLE MAY 2018 – Designing Apps That Get Used with Outcome-Driven Innovation – Our latest article discusses how to approach app design by focusing on the users’ end goal.
+Our latest article discusses how to approach app design by focusing on the users’ end goal.

 To view our latest projects with the latest UI & UX app design head over to our portfolio page now.